johto/BladePSGI/README.md

 Requests a new shared semaphore with the provided name and initial value.
 The return value is an object which provides the following methods:

+   + acquire(): If the current value of the semaphore is larger than zero, decreases the value by one and returns.
+Otherwise waits for the value to become larger than zero, then decreases the value by one, and returns.

   + tryacquire(): If the current value of the semaphore is larger than zero, decreases the value by one and returns TRUE.
 Otherwise returns FALSE.

   + release(): Increases the current value of the semaphore by one.